Renters' Rights Act 2025, Phase 1 commencement

 Awaab's Law: what private landlords must do about damp and mould

 Awaab's Law extends to the PRS in 2026.
-What the fixed repair timescales are, what counts as a 'prescribed hazard', and how to evidence timely response — including the day-one, 14-day and 'as soon as reasonably practicable' windows.
+What the fixed repair timescales are, what counts as a 'prescribed hazard', and how to evidence timely response, including the day-one, 14-day and 'as soon as reasonably practicable' windows.

-8 min readUpdated 18 April 2026Awaab's LawDampMouldCategory 1 hazard
+8 min readUpdated 4 May 2026Last reviewed: 17 May 2026Awaab's LawDampMouldCategory 1 hazard

 Awaab's Law originated in the social rented sector following the death of Awaab Ishak in 2020.
 It imposes strict statutory timescales on landlords to investigate and remedy damp, mould, and other health hazards.
-The Renters' Rights Act 2025 extends the regime to private landlords in England — with commencement expected during 2026–27 following consultation.
+The Renters' Rights Act 2025 extends the regime to private landlords in England, with commencement expected during 2026–27 following consultation.
 If you let property in England, this will apply to you.

 The three response windows